Ph.D. in Business Administration with a major in Organizational Behavior and Human Resources

 Major Requirements

-All OBHR doctoral students must complete courses in three areas: Tools for Analytical Research (TAR), Primary Accounting and Support.
+All OBHR doctoral students must complete courses in three areas: Tools for Analytical Research (TAR), Primary, and Support.

-OBHR doctoral students take seven Tools for Analysis and Research (TAR) courses.
+OBHR doctoral students take four (4) Tools and Analysis and Research (TAR) courses.

-Students must take the following five TAR courses:
+Students must take the following three (3) TAR courses:

 TAR course selection is done in conjunction with student’s adviser and the OBHR doctoral program coordinator, and must be approved by the program coordinator